flaturtha/NOS/_posts/2016-08-16-the-detective.md

 >As I smoked, my gaze travelled idly about the room till it rested upon the big brass candlestick smeared with melted tallow which we had found that morning on the dining table.

->&quot;If I were only another Sherlock Holmes now,&quot; I thought,

->&quot;I should be able to reconstruct the entire tragedy from that candlestick, supposing of course the murderer used it.
-An intelligent smell of the wick would tell me what particular brand of matches he used to light it, and it would only be necessary to visit the one dealer who kept them and get from him a photograph of the man, or a sufficiently accurate description of him, to make his arrest a matter of only a trifling difficulty.&quot; I chuckled at the absurdity of the notion.
+>&quot;If I were only another Sherlock Holmes now,&quot; I thought, I should be able to reconstruct the entire tragedy from that candlestick, supposing of course the murderer used it.
+An intelligent smell of the wick would tell me what particular brand of matches he used to light it, and it would only be necessary to visit the one dealer who kept them and get from him a photograph of the man, or a sufficiently accurate description of him, to make his arrest a matter of only a trifling difficulty.&quot;

+>I chuckled at the absurdity of the notion.
 It seemed however, hardly more far-fetched and ridiculous than some of the great detective&#39;s marvellous exploits, which millions of readers have found plausible enough, I daresay, though I was never one of them.

 >Yielding to a sudden whim, I took down the candlestick from the mantelpiece.

->&quot;I should at least be able to deduce a few simple facts from a really scientific examination of it,11 I argued, facetiously—&quot;whether the criminal was right or left- handed, for instance, or wore ready-made clothes, or if he was suffering from rheumatism or the whooping cough.
+>&quot;I should at least be able to deduce a few simple facts from a really scientific examination of it,&quot; I argued, facetiously—&quot;whether the criminal was right or left-handed, for instance, or wore ready-made clothes, or if he was suffering from rheumatism or the whooping cough.
 It must be all here somewhere.&quot;

 >I proceeded gravely to smell of the wick.
 It had a decidedly burnt odour, due very likely, I imagined, to its having been lighted.
 It humiliated me, however, to be unable to decide how it had been lighted.
 I could not for the life of me make out whether the murderer had used wax vesta, safety-matches, ordinary parlour matches, or those infernal things tipped with sulphur commonly known as &quot;hell-sticks.&quot;

->He might even have lighted it with one of those self- igniting platinum-wire and alcohol devices, or with flint and steel, or by rubbing two sticks together, for all I could tell.
+>He might even have lighted it with one of those self-igniting platinum-wire and alcohol devices, or with flint and steel, or by rubbing two sticks together, for all I could tell.

 >I began to feel discouraged.
 Doubtless there were imprints of his fingers as thick as flies and as plain as billboards all over the candlestick itself, if I could only find them.
 He would at any rate have left the damning mark of his thumb somewhere upon its shining surface: they were always considerate enough to do that—in the detective stories.
 It was part of the game.
 But again I was doomed to disappointment.
 We must have blurred the impressions through our inconceivable stupidity in touching the thing at all.
-We should have known enough,

->I reflected, to have left it alone till we had a chance to study it through a high-powered telescope.
+We should have known enough, I reflected, to have left it alone till we had a chance to study it through a high-powered telescope.

 This is good-natured satire, and the very fact that it contains the kernel of truth makes it effective.